jspenger/paciofspython/FINALREPORT.md

 ${DESTDIR}/usr/local/bin/mount.paciofs localhost:8080 /tmp/volume1 volume1 -d TRACE
 ```

-### Pitfalls - PacioFS
+### 2.4 Pitfalls - PacioFS
 - Make sure to install all required packages and libraries before running Maven installation.
 - Root is necessary for FUSE.
 PacioFS Client can only run with root access.
-- Software should not be used in real-world systems.
+- Software is not yet suitable  to be used in real-world systems.

-## Implementation - PacioFSPython
+## 3. Implementation - PacioFSPython
 PacioFSPython is an implementation of PacioFS in Python with FUSE.
 It encompasses: PacioFS, the source code of the prototype under development; a Kubernetes and Docker deployment; integration tests, unit tests, benchmarks; and continuous integration with Travis-CI.
-The source code implements a server (paciofsserver), a client (paciofsclient), and a local client that encompasses both (paciofslocal).
+The source code implements a server (paciofsserver), a client (paciofsclient), and a local client that implements both client and server (paciofslocal).
 The source code can be found at: https://github.com/jonasspenger/paciofspython/.

 This code base is no longer being maintained.